UBC-STAT/stat-406-lecture-slides/index.md

 Required reading
 : \[ISLR\] 2.1, 2.2, and Chapter 3 (this material is review)

-Video lectures from last year
-: Lectures 1 and 2

 Optional reading
 : \[ESL\] 2.4 and 2.6